COMMERCE 4037 - Research Methodology (H)

 The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
 This means that, for this course, you are expected to commit approximately 9 hours for private study (i.e., the study time outside of your regular classes).
 Students are required to attend all class sessions.

-1. A General Introduction to the Course & to Research Methodology.
+1. General Introduction to the Course & to Research Methodology

 2. Research Philosophy in historical context.
 Philosophy; epistemology; methodology etc.

-4. Philosophical questions; methodological ‘answers’: Deductive reasoning; inductive data; inductive holism; abduction etc.
+4. Philosophical questions; methodological ‘answers’: applying epistemology, deductive reasoning; induction; abduction etc.

 Theme 2: Researcher values and ethics